sparcopen/open-research-doathon/CONTRIBUTING.md

 Please contribute to this repository if any of the following is true:
 - You have expertise in community development, communication, or education
-- You want open source communities to be more collaborative and inclusive
+- You want open research communities to be more collaborative and inclusive
 - You want to help lower the burden to first time contributors

 # How to contribute